Kiki Iriafen

-Okikiola "Kiki" Iriafen is a Nigerian-American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.
-She played college basketball for the USC Trojans of the Big Ten Conference.
-She previously played for the Stanford Cardinal.
-Iriafen was selected fourth overall by the Mystics in the 2025 WNBA draft.
+Okikiola "Kiki" Iriafen (born August 26, 2003) is an American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and for Phantom of Unrivaled.
+She played college basketball at Stanford and USC.
+Iriafen was selected fourth overall by the Mystics in the 2025 WNBA draft and was named an All-Star in her rookie season.

 High school career

-Iriafen played basketball for Harvard-Westlake School in Los Angeles.
+Iriafen grew up in Los Angeles in a Nigerian-American family.
+She played basketball for Harvard-Westlake School.
 She was a two-time Los Angeles Daily News Player of the Year and was named a McDonald's All-American as a senior.
 In her junior season, Iriafen led her team to the CIF Southern Section Division 1 title and earned Division 1 Player of the Year honors.
 She left as her school's all-time leader in points and rebounds.
 Rated a five-star recruit by ESPN, Iriafen committed to playing college basketball for Stanford over offers from Baylor, UCLA, UConn and Notre Dame.